payfort/fort-ios-sdk/README.md

 https://sbpaymentservices.payfort.com/FortAPI/paymentApi

 ```
+For more information about SDk token refer [here](https://github.com/payfort/fort-ios-sdk/wiki#creating-a-mobile-sdk-token)
 # Processing transactions with the iOS SDK
 As a merchant you have two ways in which you can process payments using
 the Amazon Payment Services iOS mobile SDK.